playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-component-reference/index.md

 ## React

-React has two APIs that help us gain insights into a component's internals from it's parent:
+React has two APIs that help us gain insights into a component's internals from its parent:

 - [`forwardRef`](#forward-ref)
 - [`useImperativeHandle`](#imperative-handle)